tensorpack/tensorpack/examples/FasterRCNN/README.md

 ./train.py --predict input.jpg --load /path/to/model --config SAME-AS-TRAINING
 ```

-Evaluate the performance of a model on COCO, and save results to json.
+Evaluate the performance of a model on COCO.
-(Trained COCO models can be downloaded in [model zoo](http://models.tensorpack.com/FasterRCNN):
+(Several trained models can be downloaded in [model zoo](http://models.tensorpack.com/FasterRCNN):
 ```
-./train.py --evaluate output.json --load /path/to/COCO-ResNet50-MaskRCNN.npz \
+./train.py --evaluate output.json --load /path/to/COCO-R50C4-MaskRCNN-Standard.npz \
     --config MODE_MASK=True DATA.BASEDIR=/path/to/COCO/DIR
 ```
-Evaluation or prediction will need the same config used during training.
+Evaluation or prediction will need the same `--config` used during training.

 ## Results